 Originally published on October 10 2013

-I refer particularly to the famous Roman Emperor, Marcus Aurelius, the Roman playwright Seneca and the Greek philosopher Epictetus – THE STOICS.
-I am assured that they have been ‘discovered’ during COVID lockdowns by the younger generation with new interpretive books being published.
+I refer particularly to the famous Roman Emperor, Marcus Aurelius, the Roman playwright Seneca and the Greek philosophers Epictetus and Zeno – THE STOICS.
+I am assured that they have been discovered during COVID lockdowns by the younger generation with new interpretive books being published.
 Hooray, I say!

-From my experience STOIC PHILOSOPHY is largely misunderstood – part of that is the injustice that is given to the word STOIC – because, to the average person, this dynamic, practical model for living has become misinterpreted as emotionless – and nothing could be further from the truth.
+From my experience STOIC PHILOSOPHY is largely misunderstood – part of that, I believe, is the injustice that is given to the word STOIC – because, to the average person, this dynamic, practical model for living has become misinterpreted as emotionless – and nothing could be further from the truth.
 It’s the 19 year olds’ birthday tomorrow and I have bought a book for her – THE DAILY STOIC by Ryan Holiday – 366 Meditations on Wisdom, Perseverance, and the Art of Living.
 I highly recommend it for anyone embarking on their journey into Stoic Philosophy.

-She prefaced her talk, in the usual way around here, by having a dig at the Byron Bay audience – (apparently we are all hippy-trippy crystal gazers – amongst other things).
-She then proceeded to talk about how she turned her life around by learning about mindfulness – being in the moment and about how we should: realize that the acquisition of wealth and ‘stuff’ won’t give us peace and contentment, stop and actually listen to our children, not try to do twenty things at once and be aware of the here and now etc. etc. It seemed to me that most of the audience were thinking the same as me
+SHE PREFACED HER TALK, in the usual way around here, by having a dig at the Byron Bay audience – apparently we are all hippy-trippy, crystal gazing space cadets – amongst other things.
+She then proceeded to talk about how she turned her life around by learning about mindfulness – being in the moment and about how we should: realize that the acquisition of wealth and stuff won’t give us peace and contentment, to stop and actually listen to our children, not try to do twenty things at once and be aware of the here and now etc. etc. It seemed to me that most of the audience were thinking the same as me

-JUST A LITTLE STORY: When I was growing up my mother was constantly on the latest fad diet – grapefruit, Pritikin, Weight Watchers, liquid dinners in a can, pills etc. etc. The garage was also full of discarded ‘diet aids’ – a belted fat wobbler that you strapped around you, turned on and then fell in a heap of laughter (that burnt up a few calories – the fat wobbler did nothing!), special mats and rolling ‘things’ for doing stomach crunches, a medicine ball that nearly knocked her teeth out and the piece de la resistance ‘the scuba suit’ – as my father dubbed it.
+JUST A LITTLE STORY: When I was growing up my mother was constantly on the latest fad diet – grapefruit, Pritikin, Weight Watchers, liquid dinners in a can, pills etc. etc. The garage was also full of discarded diet aids – a belted fat wobbler that you strapped around you, turned on and then fell in a heap of laughter (that burnt up a few calories – the fat wobbler did nothing!), special mats and rolling ‘things’ for doing stomach crunches, a medicine ball that nearly knocked her teeth out and the piece de la resistance ‘the scuba suit’ – as my father dubbed it.
 This was a flesh-coloured, rubber corset with little holes all over it that my brother and I had to help her get zipped into – don’t ask!.
 This was supposed to make her sweat, while running around the house with the vacuum cleaner, and bingo the pounds would drop off.
 Of course, she didn’t lose an ounce.
 The unzipping of this corset of torture was at least fun to watch – she looked like she was in the final stages of some fatal disease; bright pink and sweaty with little pimples all over her where her flesh had been forced through the rubber holes!